Mandalay to Bangkok in 4 Weeks: My Ultimate Solo Myanmar Itinerary

-**Myanmar is now open to foreign tourists who are fully vaccinated.
-However, due to civil unrest, Myanmar is an unsafe destination for travel at the present time.
+**Myanmar is unsafe for travel at the present time due to civil unrest and armed conflict.
 Check with your government for the latest travel information.

 Disclosure: This page may contain affiliate links and I may earn a small commission if you make a purchase through a link.
 There is no extra cost to you and it helps to keep this site running.
 Thank you for your support!

 There are large distances between destinations when travelling from Mandalay to Bangkok

 Overland travel between Mandalay and Bangkok can be slow and sometimes there are delays and the roads are not always good.
 My Myanmar itinerary includes travel by plane, river ferry, train and bus and I budgeted a full day for travel as transport delays and schedule changes are common in Myanmar.
 I took two domestic flights to avoid long overnight bus trips travelling alone.
 I was able to travel comfortably without spending a lot of money but if you’re on a tight budget you can save money on hotels and airfares if you travel overnight by bus.